ruczynskipatryk/ruczynskipatryk/README.md

 🟨 I’m currently learning JavaScript and 🎨 CSS. <br>
 🛣️ My roadmap: [here](https://myfrontendroadmap.netlify.app)
-❔ How to reach me: [here 🤝](https://www.linkedin.com/in/patryk-ruczyński-4ab5b6219/) Check projects I currently working on right below.
+❔ How to reach me: [here 🤝](https://www.linkedin.com/in/patryk-ruczyński-4ab5b6219/) 🔜 More bigger projects, but You can check projects I currently working on right below.